-In this article, we introduce you to JavaScript.
-It is one of the most popular & commonly used languages.
+In this article, we’d like to introduce you to JavaScript.
+It is one of the most famous & commonly used languages.
 Today Javascript powers millions of web pages and makes them interactive.
-It helps to validate forms, run business logic on the client, create cookies, animate, and much more.
-It runs on all devices including Windows, Linux, Mac, Android, ios, etc, and supported by all browsers.
+It helps validate forms, run business logic on the client, create cookies, animate, and more.
+It runs on all devices, including Windows, Linux, Mac, Android, iOS, etc., and is supported by all browsers.

 What is Javascript

-Javascript is the scripting language, that we use to make web pages interactive.
+Javascript is the scripting language, we use to make web pages interactive.
 It is written in plain text on the HTML page and runs in the browser.
-Modern JavaScript evolved so much that, today it can run on the server-side also.
+Modern JavaScript evolved so much that, it can run on the server side today.
 We use it along with HTML & CSS and powers the entire web.

 History

-JavaScript was developed by Brendan Eich of Netscape in 1995.
-It was started out as Mocha, then became LiveScript and later JavaScript.
+Brendan Eich of Netscape developed JavaScript for Netscape in 1995.
+It started as Mocha, then became LiveScript, and later JavaScript.

 Java was a very popular language at that time.
-Hence the marketing folks at Netscape decided to name it JavaScript so as to encash on the popularity of Java.
-They also designed it so that its syntax looks similar to that of Java
+Hence the marketing folks at Netscape decided to name it JavaScript to encash Java’s popularity.
+They also designed it so that its syntax looks similar to that of Java.

-Microsoft included the support for JavaScript (named as JScript) from the Internet Explorer 3.0.
-It also included its own scripting language VBScript.
-JavaScript also incorporated by other browsers, while VBScript remained only with the Internet Explorer.
+Microsoft included support for JavaScript (named JScript) from Internet Explorer 3.0.
+It also had its scripting language VBScript.
+Other browsers also incorporated JavaScript, while VBScript remained only with Internet Explorer.
 This eventually led to the demise of VBScript.

-The browser vendors started to come out with their own implementation of JavaScript.
-Since there was no standard, each browser was free to implement as they choose to.
+The browser vendors started to come out with their implementation of JavaScript.
+Since there was no standard, each browser was free to implement.
 Hence the need for standardizing the syntax & rules of JavaScript.

 How it is Used